stanford-web-security/assign3/assign3.md

 The following percentages are awarded if the corresponding criteria for the return value of ```fingerprint.js``` are met.

-40%: return the same identifier when opening the provided HTML page, closing the tab, opening a new tab, and browsing to the page again (in the latest stable version of a browser: ).
+40%: return the same identifier when opening the provided HTML page, closing the tab, opening a new tab, and browsing to the page again (in the latest stable version of your browser).

 30%: return different identifiers for a different browser you didn't use earlier as a proxy for different users.